“The empires of the future are the empires of the mind.”

 Programs of Study

 The Churchill Scholarship is for one year of study at the University of Cambridge for an MPhil (Master of Philosophy) or MASt (Master of Advanced Study).
 The standard MPhil is a research degree that entails full-time research in a lab and culminates in a thesis and a viva (an oral examination).
-The MASt is a taught course comprised of lectures and written examinations.
+The MASt is a taught course comprised of lectures and written examinations, often with the option to do a short research paper.
+Applicants to the MPhil, in most cases, are required to show correspondence with a supervisor to ensure that the lab placement is appropriate; applicants to the MASt do not.
+The majority of our mathematics applicants will pursue an MASt (also called Part III – see the link below to our guide), although it is possible to apply to the MPhil by research.

 Eligible Courses